abbbi/virtnbdbackup/README.md

 > case if virtual machines operate as root user.
 Use the `qemu:///session` URI
 > to backup virtual machines as regular user.

+# Backup I/O and performance: scratch files

+If virtual domains handling heavy I/O load during backup or do write lots of data you might consider using the `--scratchdir` option to change the default scratch file location.

+During the backup operation qemu will use the created scratch files for fleecing, thus it can be critical to store these files on storage that meets the same I/O performance requirements as the backup target.

+The free space on the default scratch directory (`/var/tmp`) must be enough to be able to keep all fleecing data while the backup is active.

 # FAQ
 ## The thin provisioned backups are bigger than the original qcow images